Matthew Lugo

-Matthew Jabel Lugo (born May 9, 2001) is a Puerto Rican professional baseball outfielder for the Los Angeles Angels of Major League Baseball (MLB).
-He made his MLB debut in 2025.
+Matthew Jabel Lugo (born May 9, 2001) is a Puerto Rican professional baseball outfielder for the Kansas City Royals of Major League Baseball (MLB).
+He has previously played in MLB for the Los Angeles Angels.

 Career

 Boston Red Sox

 After Lugo's junior year in high school, he was selected to play in the 2018 Perfect Game All-American Classic.
 He was committed to the University of Miami and was the highest-ranked Puerto Rican prospect (No. 38) in the 2019 MLB draft.
 In the draft, the Boston Red Sox selected Lugo in the second round.